-Plain, black leather (not suede) lace up school shoes (not black runners) are the prescribed uniform shoe for both boys and girls.
+Plain, black leather (not suede) lace-up school shoes (not black runners) are the prescribed uniform shoe for all students.
 Contact the College, prior to purchase, if uncertain about a particular style.
 All students must have proper athletic runners for PE classes and sport.
 No casual shoes are permitted.